influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/installation.md

 > The default location of your `influxdb.conf` depends on your operating system.
 > More information is available in the [Configuring InfluxDB](/influxdb/latest/administration/config/#using-the-configuration-file) guide.

-When InfluxDB starts, the Flux deamon starts as well and data can be queried using Flux.
+When InfluxDB starts, the Flux daemon starts as well and data can be queried using Flux.

 <div class="page-nav-btns">
   <a class="btn next" href="/flux/v0.7/introduction/getting-started/">Get started with Flux</a>